abchrisxyz/ergowatch/watcher/testbench/README.md

 The test bench is python 3 package, so make sure you have python 3 running on your system.

+Build and install the `sigpy` package, see `sigpy/README.md` for instructions.

 Install the dependencies listed in `.requirements.txt`.
 Psycopg can be tricky on some devices, see further instructions below.

 Finally, install the test bench package itself: